mavryk-network/mavryk-protocol/docs/user/logging.rst

 filter print, store, or otherwise handle events.

 The logging framework can be configured with environment variables, which specify how events are mapped to sinks.
-Some Octez binaries provide additional configurations means.
+Some Mavkit binaries provide additional configurations means.

 Events
 ------